vikramjha21/ml_learning/README.md

 ### finally output by the computer system wheter flower is red or blue

 # @authors quote"
-   hope u enjoyed it!!!!! free feel to make changes .
+code like there is no tomorrow hope u enjoyed it!!!!! free feel to make changes .
 # ;)....."